Hamza417/Felicity/README.md

 ## License

-This project is source-available but not licensed for redistribution, modification, or commercial use.
-All rights reserved by the author.
-I'll update the licence once the project is substatially developed.
+Felicity Music Player Copyright © 2025 - Hamza Rizwan
+Felicity Music Player is released as open source software under the [AGPL v3](https://www.gnu.org/licenses/agpl-3.0.html) license, see the [LICENSE](./LICENSE) file in the project root for the full license text.